 - Since then, I have worked at a major bank as a credit analyst for inventory finance transactions and an alternative credit asset manager that invests in trade finance transactions as an asset class.

-- In addition to my day job and running tradeXplain, I’m heavily involved in the activities of the International Trade & Forfaiting Association’s Emerging Leaders Committee, currently serving as Deputy Chairperson.
+- In addition to my day job and running tradeXplain, I’m the Chairperson of the International Trade & Forfaiting Association’s (ITFA) Emerging Leaders Committee.

 - I regularly speak at industry conferences and occasionally write articles on trade finance.

 - When I’m not thinking about trade, I spend my time doing martial arts, playing the piano, reading, and learning about political philosophy.

 Does tradeXplain have any friends?

 The International Trade & Forfaiting Association (ITFA) has helped market this website, from hosting its launch-event in partnership with AIG in July 2019 through continuous mention in various publications.
 ITFA’s Emerging Leaders, headed by Duarte Pedreira and chaired by Aarti Patel, have fuelled this support.